occivink/mpv-gallery-view/README.md

 You could even schedule it, with a systemd timer for example.

 Thumbnails are raw bgra, which is somewhat wasteful.
 With the default settings, a thumbnail uses 81KB (around 13k thumbnails in a GB).

-Cannot generate thumbnail for anything that relies on `youtube-dl`.